dkuppitz/sql2gremlin/README.md

 ![Northwind Graph Model](http://sql2gremlin.com/assets/model.png)

+You can visually examine the graph by viewing the [Northwind Graph Visualization](http://sql2gremlin.com/graph/).

 ## Getting Started

 To get started download the latest Gremlin version from [gremlin.tinkerpop.com](http://gremlin.tinkerpop.com) and extract it.
 Then download the file [northwind.groovy](http://sql2gremlin.com/assets/northwind.groovy) and start your Gremlin shell: